matthew-brett/barts-setup/barts_setup.md

 ### Full list of physical connections

+If WIRED - Ethernet cable from NODE to ETHERNET HUB.

 * MACBOOK:
     * Magsafe power.
     * mini-DVI to VGA to clergy monitor.
     * mini-DVI to VGA to projector.
     * If WIRED:
         * USB-A to USB-A HUB.
-        * Ethernet from USB-A HUB to NODE.
+        * Ethernet from USB-A HUB to ETHERNET HUB.
 * IPAD:
     * USB-C HUB:
         * USB-A to USB external sound
         * USB-C to USB-C power adapter
         * If WIRED:
             * USB-A Ethernet adaptor
-            * Ethernet cable from adaptor to NODE.
+            * Ethernet cable from adaptor to ETHERNET HUB.
 * IPHONE 8:
     * If WIFI:
         * Lightning to USB-A power on extension block.
     * If WIRED:
+        * L2USB adapter plugged into lightning port.
+        * USB to Ethernet adapter plugged into L2USB adapter.
+        * Ethernet cable from USB to Ethernet adaptor to ETHERNET HUB.
-        * Lightning to USB-A on MACBOOK USB-A HUB.
+        * L2USB lightning input to USB-A power on extension block.
 * IPHONE 12:
     * Lightning to USB-A power on extension block.